ProhibitedTV/BitRiver-Live/README.md

 The same values can be supplied through environment variables (`BITRIVER_LIVE_TLS_CERT` and `BITRIVER_LIVE_TLS_KEY`).
 Pair this with a lightweight cron job or Certbot renewal hook to keep certificates fresh, or terminate TLS at a reverse proxy if you prefer automatic ACME handling upstream.

 Prefer containers?
 Check out `deploy/docker-compose.yml` for a pre-wired stack that mounts persistent storage, exposes metrics, and optionally links Redis for shared rate-limiting state.
 Chat queue behaviour is configured entirely through the `--chat-queue-*` flags defined in `cmd/server/main.go`; set `--chat-queue-driver redis` to enable Redis Streams support and provide the related connection details via the accompanying flags.
 The queue constructor will automatically create the configured stream and consumer group when it connects.
 Operators planning for growth can review [`docs/scaling-topologies.md`](docs/scaling-topologies.md) for single-node, origin/edge, and CDN-assisted layouts that pair with the compose and systemd manifests.

+## Appendix: Advanced deployments

+Power users who want managed databases, object storage, or automated ingest can dip into the sections below.
+They are optional for home experimentation—the JSON datastore and development server are all you need to try BitRiver Live locally.

 | Flag | Purpose |
 | --- | --- |